 Unique Acoustical Intimacy

-The biggest surprise has been the astonishing and unique intimacy of Guarneri Hall.
+The biggest surprise has been the astonishing and unique intimacy of the live music experience in Guarneri Hall.
 The resonance, clarity, warmth, and immediacy of the space create a totally immersive experience for audiences.
 Guarneri Hall draws the listener into every nuance of a performance.
 Our performers can hold an audience’s attention with a whisper.

 The Research Continues